wh75er/b-device-automount/README.md

 # b-device-automount
-Block devices auto mount linux module
+Block devices auto mount linux module(It's supposed to be a daemon...)